 This week’s challenge is for those of you feeling anxious about something, anything.
 Determine the story around your anxious feelings and then take a step forward in finding the support you need toward the solution.
 Try it.
 What have you got to lose, but a little anxiety?
 Nothing changes until we do something different.
 Have a good week out there making your stories better.
 Remember you’re just where you need to be right now.
 Now head to www.loveyourstorypodcast.com and leave your thoughts and comments on this episode.
 We want to hear from you.

 Melissa Miller; Miller Consulting – Guest Interview 801.529.2905

 About the author, Lori

-Author of four books and over 100 magazine and newspaper articles, Lori found a fascination with the personal narrative during her master's degree research in Folklore at Utah State University.
+Author of five books and over 100 magazine and newspaper articles, Lori found a fascination with the personal narrative during her master's degree research in Folklore at Utah State University.
 Coming to understand the nuance and power of story, the automatic but unrecognized uses, the cultural curtains that story pulls back for us to peak behind, she let her excitement spill over into her own journey of personal empowerment and the excitement of sharing it all with others.